ssomagani/decodable-quick-start/README.md

     └── docker-compose.yml              # Docker compose for local development
 ```

+## Prerequisites:

+* Running Docker Daemon
+* Decodable CLI installed and logged in.

 ## Getting Started

-Prerequisites - (a) Docker Daemon running, (b) Decodable CLI installed and logged in.

 1. Clone this repository
 2. Copy `.env.template` to `.env` in both `decodable/` and `docker/` directories and fill in your credentials
-3. Follow the instructions in each component's README for specific setup steps

-### Quick Start
-1. Run `deploy.sh` in the project root
+3. Run `deploy.sh` in the project root

 ## Components